"How do I get a data science job?"

 You don't have to learn most of the stuff people say you need to learn.

-In the first module, Data Science Getting Started Guide, you'll learn:
+The first guide, Data Science Getting Started Guide, will teach you:

 - How to figure out the knowledge gaps that MUST be closed in order for your to become a data scientist